 - Abandonment behavior.
 Identifying why users abandon their carts or stop using your product can help you address common pain points and improve the user experience.

 - Demographic behavior.
 Analyzing data on users’ demographics, such as age, gender, and location can help you tailor your retargeting efforts to specific segments of your audience.

 Step 2: Segment and Adjust Your Target Audience

 To create a successful retargeting strategy, you must segment and adjust your target audience based on their actions and behaviors.

 The foundation of effective behavioral retargeting is a well-defined target audience.

 Once you have collected data on the actions and behaviors of your website visitors, you can use this information to define your target audience.

-You might want to create different target audiences based on different actions or behaviors, such as individuals who have visited specific pages on your website and added items to their cart but did not complete a purchase.
+You might want to develop different target audiences based on different actions or behaviors, such as individuals who have visited specific pages on your website and added items to their cart but did not complete a purchase.